StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 - `NoChanges` - Events without property changes
 - `DecoratedChanges` - Only `[Track]` decorated properties tracked
 - `AllChanges` - All properties tracked except `[DoNotTrack]` (default)

+The `EventTableName` property is optional and defaults to `{ItemTableName}-events` if not specified.

 The `EventTimeToLive` property is optional.
 When provided, it will set the expireAtDateTimeOffset value in the table.
 A cron job can be developed to automatically delete the events from SQL.
 The value is expressed in seconds.